Earwigs

 Appearance

-Earwigs are medium size insects with flat bodies that are long and narrow.
+Earwigs are medium-sized insects with flat bodies that are long and narrow.
 They are usually black or brown.
 Some have stripes or reddish coloring on their heads and limbs.
-They can be anywhere from one-fourth to one and a fourth inches long.
-They have pincher looking forceps and wings, but they don’t normally fly.
+They can be anywhere from one-fourth to one-and-a-fourth inches long.
+They have pincher-looking forceps and wings, but they don’t normally fly.

 Lifecycle